ygorcosta/wedeploy.com/src/pages/docs/hosting/getting-started/index.md

 <aside>

-All WeDeploy projects use a consistant file structure and configuration files to deploy apps with the CLI or GitHub.
-Learn more on our <strong><a href="/docs/intro/how-it-works/">How It Works Page</a></strong>.
+All WeDeploy projects use similar configuration files to prepare your projects for deployment.
+Learn more on our page about <strong><a href="/docs/deploy/getting-started/">Getting Started with Deploying</a></strong>.

 </aside>